Chesterfield, Derbyshire: Coat of arms

 The shield is based on the borough's ancient common seal, believed to date from the earlier 16th century.
 The seal depicts a stylised pomegranate tree.
-When the arms were formally granted, the College of Arms expressed the view that the plant had been adopted by the town as a symbol of loyalty to the crown, as it had been a royal badge used by Katherine of Aragon, Henry VIII and Mary Tudor.
+When the arms were formally granted, the College of Arms expressed the view that the plant had been adopted by the town as a symbol of loyalty to the crown, as it had been a royal badge used by Catherine of Aragon, Henry VIII, and Mary Tudor.
 The crest depicts a Derby Ram, representing the county of Derbyshire, and a mural crown, suggestive of a town wall and thus borough status.
 The supporters represent the Cock and Pynot Inn, Old Whittington.
 The now Cock and Magpie Inn (53°16'13.1"N 1°25'34.3"W) is next to Revolution House, which was the site of a meeting between conspirators against James II in 1688.
 Among those meeting there were the Earl of Danby and Devonshire, marked by ducal crowns round the supporters' necks.
 The two birds stand on a compartment of rocks and moorland.
 The motto is "Aspire", a punning reference to the crooked spire of the parish church.